-For fiscal 2019, the Compensation Committee revised the annual incentive plan performance measurement from a single performance metric to two performance metrics for all NEOs to better align performance metrics used to assess non-equity incentive compensation payout eligibility with our fiscal 2019 growth strategy, focusing on consolidated net sales (weighted 60% of target incentive) and Adjusted Operating Income (weighted 40% of target incentive).
-The Compensation Committee also refined the calculation of Adjusted Operating Income used for purposes of executive compensation programs to eliminate any add-back adjustment to Adjusted Operating Income related to executive compensation, including any expenses related to the annual incentive bonus or stock-based compensation.
+For fiscal 2020, the Compensation Committee evaluated two performance metrics in its annual incentive plan performance review for all NEOs, which aligns performance metrics used to assess non-equity incentive compensation payout eligibility with our fiscal 2020 growth strategy, focusing on consolidated net sales (weighted 60% of target incentive) and Adjusted Operating Income (weighted 40% of target incentive).
 Target, maximum and threshold awards, specified as a percentage of base salary, vary among various levels of management.
 The NEOs have the opportunity to earn awards between 50% of their target awards if we meet minimum threshold performance requirements and a maximum of 133% to 227% of their target incentive opportunity, based on performance.

-The Compensation Committee established targets of 9% Adjusted Operating Income growth and 4% Consolidated Net Sales growth for fiscal 2019 compared to fiscal 2018, and established threshold and maximum performance levels as follows (in millions):
+The Compensation Committee established targets of 4% Consolidated Net Sales growth and 9% Adjusted Operating Income growth for fiscal 2020 compared to fiscal 2019, and established threshold and maximum performance levels as follows (in millions):

-Fiscal 2019 Annual Incentive Goals and Results
+Fiscal 2020 Annual Incentive Goals and Results

-Performance Level Consolidated Net Sales \$ Percent of Target Adj.
-Operating Income \$(1) Percent of Target
+(\$ in millions) Performance Level Consolidated Net Sales \$ Percent of Target Adjusted Operating Income \$ (1) Percent of Target

-Maximum \$820.5 103% \$64.7 118%
+Maximum \$799.0 103% \$71.0 118%

-Target \$797.5 100% \$54.7 100%
+Target \$776.6 100% \$60.0 100%

-Threshold \$766.8 96% \$50.1 92%
+Threshold \$746.7 96% \$55.1 92%

-Actual \$746.7 94% \$55.1 101%
+Actual \$589.8 76% \$17.1 28%

-Individual Metric Payout 0% 101%
+Individual Metric Payout 0% 0%

 Individual Metric Weight 60% 40%

-Overall Payout (as percent of Target) 41%
+Overall Payout (as percent of Target) 0%